-The project applies the approved baseline methodology AM0008 - "Industrial fuel switching from coal and petroleum fuels to natural gas without extension of capacity and lifetime of the facility" /5/.
+The project applies the approved baseline methodology ACM0009 - "Consolidated methodology for industrial fuel switching from coal or petroleum fuel to natural gas" /7/.

-The project fulfils the applicability conditions of AM0008 with respect to the fact that there are no local regulations to constraint the use of fuel oil and coal.
+The project fulfils the applicability conditions of ACM0009 with respect to the fact that there are no local regulations to constraint the use of fuel oil and coal.
 During the site visit DNV could verify that the dryers consist of air heaters supplying air at around 700°C to a spray of ceramic sludge.
 This process is limited by the velocity of water evaporation in order to form perfect micro spheres.
 In the same way, the oven is used to fire tiles and the process is limited by quality restrictions.
 Hence, it is not likely that the facilities would have undergone major efficiency improvements during the crediting period.
 Moreover, the project activity does not increase the capacity of final outputs and lifetime of the existing facility during the crediting period and the proposed project activity is a fuel switching applied to element processes and does not result in integrated process change.

 The claim that fuels oil is less expensive than natural gas per unit of energy in Brazil and the relevant industry sector was initially not confirmed.
-However, during site visit DNV verified several receipts for fuel oil purchases before the implementation of the project.
+However, during site visit DNV verified several receipts correspond of months August 2000 to December 2000, for fuel oil purchases before the implementation of the project.
 The average price of fuel oil was R\$0.0082/kJ and the price for Natural Gas was R\$ 0.0098/kJ.
 Hence, DNV was able to confirm that the use of fuel oil is less expensive than natural gas per unit of energy.